The Real Adventures of Jonny Quest: Cover-up at Roswell

 Virgin Sound and Vision produced an adventure game for the series named Cover-Up At Roswell, released in August 1996.
 Known as Escape from Quest World in development, Roswell cost $1 million to make.
 Virgin handled all marketing, sales, and distribution; Turner cross-promoted.
 Developers recycled fifty minutes of footage and art from six season one episodes to construct a new story about the Quest family gathering alien artifacts and saving an extraterrestrial from autopsy at the Pentagon.
 Jeremiah Surd and the Men in Black of General Tyler plan to misuse the technology and try to hinder the Quests.
 Gameplay consists of clicking areas on images of locations to navigate paths.
-Players sometimes encounter minigames, such as guiding a diving bell away from rocks or shooting rats with a slingshot.
-Virgin designed certain segments to be viewed with packaged stereoscopic Chromatek plastic glasses.

 Virgin estimated the game would provide 20–25 hours of gameplay for adults and 80–100 hours for children.
 The season two cast provided all voices except for Michael Benyaer as Hadji and Charles Howerton as Dr. Quest.
 The game's music featured a "high-intensity orchestral sound" prone to monotony.
 One reviewer praised Roswell for "good entertainment and variety" but regretted low replay value and no modes of difficulty.
 Critics were divided over the puzzles, naming them both "ingenious" and "elementary".
 Peter Scisco of ComputerLife and FamilyPC's testers criticized some of the puzzles for relying on "reflexes, not logical thinking".

-Entertainment Weekly rated the game B+, naming the puzzles "unimaginative...Pac-Man rip-offs and dopey jigsaws".
+Entertainment Weekly rated the game B+, naming the puzzles "unimaginative ...
+Pac-Man rip-offs and dopey jigsaws".
 Scisco appreciated the nonviolent content and the inclusion of Jessie as a strong female character but considered the extraterrestrial story too familiar.
-A writer from the Sydney Morning Herald warned against buying the game for easily frightened children but recommended it for those who enjoy mental challenges.
+A writer from The Sydney Morning Herald warned against buying the game for easily frightened children but recommended it for those who enjoy mental challenges.